kyverno/kyverno/README.md

 # Installation

-The controller can be installed and operated in two different ways: **Outside the cluster** and **Inside the cluster**.
+The controller can be installed and operated in two ways: **Outside the cluster** and **Inside the cluster**.
 The controller **outside** the cluster is much more convenient to debug and verify changes in its code, so we can call it 'debug mode'.
-The controller **inside** the cluster is designed for use in the real world: in the same mode it must be installed for QA testing.
+The controller **inside** the cluster is designed for use in the real world, and the **QA testing** should be performed when controller operate in this mode.

 ## Outside the cluster (debug mode)